bitcoin-api/bitcoin-api-full-stack/README.md

 * [AtExchange.io](https://atexchange.io) - Bitcoin Exchange
 * [ProbablyCrypto.com](https://probablycrypto.com) - Bitcoin Casino

-Note: These are *temporary* and are purely for demonstration.
-They will be taken down soon.
+These are password protected.
+Email support@bitcoin-api.io for access.
+Thank you for your understanding.

+Michael

 ## Contents
 * [About](#about)